CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/mlplayground/deploying/deployments.md

 ## `mlplayground`

-Due to the `root` dependency that opening `nanoDQM` files introduces, a custom s2i image has been created using the procedure followed [here](https://paas.docs.cern.ch/2._Deploy_Applications/Deploy_From_Git_Repository/4-add-oracle-client-to-s2i/).
+Due to the `root` dependency that opening `nanoDQM` files introduces, a custom s2i base image has been created using the procedure followed [here](https://paas.docs.cern.ch/2._Deploy_Applications/Deploy_From_Git_Repository/4-add-oracle-client-to-s2i/).

 See the [`Dockerfile`](https://github.com/CMSTrackerDPG/MLplayground/blob/master/Dockerfile) for